websocket-rails/websocket-rails/README.md

 On the client side, you can use the `dispatcher.subscribe_private()` method to subscribe to a private channel.

-Read the [Private Channel Wiki]() for more information on dealing with private channels.
+Read the [Private Channel Wiki](https://github.com/DanKnox/websocket-rails/wiki/Using-Private-Channels) for more information on subscribing to private channels from the JavaScript client and handling the authorization in your controller.

 ## Installation and Usage Guides